-Once you have finished defining attributes, click “Create HTML”, and the tool will provide you with the applicable Microdata or JSON+LD (you can toggle back and forth between the two types)
+Once you have finished defining attributes, click “Create HTML”, and the tool will provide you with the applicable Microdata or JSON+LD (you can toggle back and forth between the two types).

-If you are trying to diagnose why your website is not showing rich results or trying to validate your new implementation of structured data, the Structure Data Testing Tool will come in handy.
+If you are trying to diagnose why your website is not showing rich results or trying to validate your new implementation of structured data, the Structured Data Testing Tool will come in handy.
 Simply input a URL or paste in the raw HTML of a particular page.

 The tool will output what it believes you have provided it and/or any applicable errors with your implementation:

-Rich Results Are Not A Quick Win; They Are Essential to Your Online Success
+Rich Results Are Not a Quick Win; They Are Essential to Your Online Success

 Ensuring that your customers’ expectations are met when they click-thru to your website from organic search is paramount to your success as an online retailer, especially as the search engines and the SEO industry move from execution based on keywords to strategizing based on user intent.